jigglycrumb/react-workshop/slides/slides.md

 ---

-## JavaScript problems before React
+## Javascript problems before React

 - Having a loose collection of functions that handle different things can quickly get messy,
   causing bugs and unwanted side effects

-- Changing the HTML structure can break selectors and cause bugs
+- Changing the HTML structure can break things and cause bugs

 - Developers need to know the whole app to not accidentally overwrite function names,
   class names, ids etc

-- There were frameworks around which tried to solve these problems,
+- There are other frameworks around which try to solve these problems,
-  but they were often opinionated and complex
+  but they are often opinionated and complex, especially at the time when React came out

 ---